-The magic of paper napkins decoupage is amazing!
-I’ve totally transformed plain sneakers into designer shoes with napkins.
-I’ve created wonderful decorative planters for my garden simply using Marimekko napkins and empty tin cans.
+The charm of using paper napkins for decoupage is truly mesmerizing.
+Over the years, I’ve tackled various projects, from turning plain sneakers into runway-ready footwear to crafting gorgeous decorative planters for my garden with vibrant Marimekko napkins and recycled tin cans.

-Many types of paper can be used for decoupage from old road maps, printed papers, and even wallpaper on furniture.
-Paper napkin decoupage has unique qualities that make it a better-suited decoupage material with certain crafts and upcycles.
+Many types of paper can be used for decoupage projects, including old road maps, printed papers, and even wallpaper on furniture.
+Paper napkin decoupage has unique qualities that make it a better-suited decoupage material with specific crafts and upcycles.

-1..
-Firstly, paper napkins are very affordable.
-They can even be purchased in online shops such as eBay and Amazon individually.
-Often there isn’t a need to buy the whole packet.
+1. Decoupage napkins are affordable, especially compared to decoupage materials like speciality papers.
+They can even be purchased individually in online shops like eBay and Amazon.
+Often, there isn’t a need to buy the whole packet.

-2. Not only are they cheap but one paper napkin will go surprisingly a long way when decoupaging.
-I once upcycled a whole bench with less than half a packet of Marimekko paper napkins.
+2. One paper napkin will go surprisingly far when decoupaging.
+I upcycled a bench with less than half a packet of Marimekko paper napkins.

-I have a large collection of their napkins.
-I have used them to get that Marimekko designer look in my home by upcycling everyday objects.
-From decoupaging wooden bowls and yoghurt buckets with Marimekko paper napkins.
+4. Many designers, such as Marimekko and Cath Kidson, produce a paper napkin range, so getting that designer look with your upcycles is easy.
+I have used paper napkins to get that Marimekko designer look in my home by upcycling everyday objects from decoupaging wooden bowls and yoghurt buckets with Marimekko paper napkins.

-6. They are great for finishing off and adding decoration to paper mache crafts, such as these paper mache vintage teacups and Marimekko cacti.
+8. They are great for finishing off and adding decoration to paper mache crafts, such as these vintage teacups and Marimekko cacti.

 How To Print Onto Paper Napkins

-Don’t worry if for some reason you can’t find the paper napkin design you need.
-It is possible to print your own on a home printer.
+Don’t worry if, for some reason, you can’t find the right printed napkin you need.
+It is possible to print your own on a home inkjet printer.
 This is great if you want a particular image or even print a photo onto a napkin.

 I print on paper napkins for decoupage in the same way as I print on tissue paper.

-- Separate out the 3 plys of the napkin and only use one.
+2. Separate the napkin layers and only use one.

 What You Need For Napkin Decoupage

-- Printed paper napkins, either shop-bought or own printed napkins.
+• Printed paper napkins or cocktail napkins, either shop-bought or own-printed napkins.

-- Object to decoupage, which can be wood, plastic, glass, metal and even stiff fabric such as canvas shoes.
+• Decoupage object, it can be wood, plastic, glass, metal, or stiff fabric, such as canvas shoes.

 How To Decoupage With Paper Napkins

-There are quite a few different ways of decoupaging with napkins depending on what you are decoupaging.
+There are several ways of decoupaging with napkins, depending on what you are decoupaging.

-1..
-First, prepare the object you are going to decoupage.
-Paper napkins are very thin which is part of their appeal but also can be a bit of a pain.
-The colour of what you are going to decoupage is likely to show through.
-I recommend painting the object white.
+Step 1: First, prepare the object you are going to decoupage.
+Paper napkins are very thin, which is part of their appeal, but they can also be a pain.
+The colour of what you will decoupage will likely show through.
+I recommend covering the object with white paint.

-2. Next, the most important part is to start off by separating out the paper napkin layers.
-Most paper napkins are 3ply thick.
-That is they are made up of 3 different layers of paper.
-Only the top layer of the paper napkin is printed.
-The top layer is the one to use for decoupage.
+Step 2: The most crucial part is separating the paper napkin layers.
+Most paper napkins are made up of 3 different layers (plys).
+Only the top ply of the paper napkin is printed and is the one to use for the decoupage.

 Separate the layers by rubbing the napkin between your thumb and forefinger in one corner.
-The layers should separate and then you can then just gently pull the printed ply away from the rest of the napkin.
+The layers should separate, and then you can gently pull the printed top layer of the napkin.

-3. The paper napkin can either be feathered or cut depending on the effect you want.
+Step 3: The paper napkin can be feathered or cut, depending on your desired effect.

 When decoupaging a mason jar for my map mason jar bank.
-I cut the paper napkin into strips and decoupaged them one by one to the glass.
+I cut the paper napkin into strips and decoupaged them one by one into the glass.
 These strips helped the napkins cope with the curves without puckering up.
-I was able to match up the map pattern on the napkin so that it seemed like one continuous decoupage.
+I matched the map pattern on the napkin to seem like one continuous decoupage.

-If cutting the napkins into a straight edge a rotary cutter works better than scissors.
+Cutting the napkins into a straight edge, a rotary cutter works better than scissors.

-Cover the item with decoupage glue using a foam brush and then lay the cut napkin on top of the glue.
+Cover the item with decoupage glue using a foam brush and lay the cut napkin on top of the glue.
 Use a clean foam brush to press the napkin firmly down.
-To smooth out any wrinkles use plastic wrap (cling film) either layer it on top of the napkin and smooth it out with your hands.
+To smooth out any wrinkles, use plastic wrap (cling film), either layer it on top of the napkin piece or smooth it out with your hands.

-Craftmunki has some very good tips for avoiding wrinkles when decoupaging with paper napkins.
+Craftmunki has some excellent tips for avoiding wrinkles when decoupaging with paper napkins.

-5. Another way of decoupaging with paper napkins on a flat wooden surface is to lay the napkin onto a painted dry piece of wood.
+Step 5: Another way of decoupaging with paper napkins on a flat wooden surface is to lay the napkin onto a painted dry piece of wood.
 Then liberally apply the decoupage glue on top of the napkin.
 The glue will seep through the paper napkin and adhere to the wood.
-There is a good video demonstrating this method here.
+A good video demonstrating this method here.

-6. Finish off the decoupage by sanding away excess paper napkins from the edges, especially on wood.
-Then seel the decoupaged images by applying a final coat of decoupage glue on top of the paper napkin.
+Step 6: Finish off the decoupage by sanding away excess paper napkins from the edges, especially on wood.
+Then, seal the decoupaged images by applying coats of Mod Podge on top of the paper napkin.

-If the decoupaged object is for outdoor use, then a waterproof sealer should be used for the final coat.
+If the decoupaged object is outdoors, a waterproof sealer should be used for the final coat.
 You can even get a dishwasher-proof Mod Podge.

 Paper napkins can be used to decoupage, wood, glass, ceramics, metal, plastic and even stiff fabrics.
 Here is a collection of a wide variety of paper napkin decoupage crafts and upcycles.